Kingplayzfooty/WHSTechNotes/journal.md

 is important because it teaches you to be mindful of your surroundings and others space.
 Controlling your language, voice volume, and hygiene are all examples of self regulation.
 One habit I think we can all practice for the betterment of our hygiene is making sure you dont smell.

+# February 10, 2026

+I do not enjoy football seeing how ive played it for 3 years and I tried sticking with it but it just doesn't intrest me and I personally think it its a boring sport.
+I did not watch the Super Bowl LX.